 Applicants for NHS places must be eligible for home fees status.

 The course welcomes applicants from diverse cultural and personal contexts, mature applicants with extensive life experience.
 We welcome applications from people with disabilities, please contact us to discuss your specific situation.
 The University operates an equal opportunities policy.
 The recruitment and selection processes for the Plymouth Doctorate in Clinical Psychology Programme comply with the University of Plymouth Admissions Policy.
-Applicants will not be discriminated against on the basis of race, colour, gender, creed, sexual orientation, age or disability.
-We apply Sections 158 and 159 of the Equal Opportunities Act in our selection process.
+Applicants will not be discriminated against on the basis of any protected characteristic.

 This programme is committed to safer recruitment and principles are embedded into our short-listing and selection processes to ensure a safe and positive environment for service users and the workforce in health settings.

 The programme strives to ensure that we uphold the values of equality and inclusivity at all times, including in our selection process.
-For this reason, our procedure is designed to actively encourage those from diverse backgrounds to apply and is focused on an individual's overall potential to become an outstanding clinical psychologist rather than over-emphasising existing knowledge and skills.
+Our selection process is currently under review and may not include our previous online short-listing methods.
+Our new short-listing procedure will be designed to actively encourage those from diverse backgrounds to apply, will include consideration of contextual information, and will be focused on an individual's overall potential to become an outstanding clinical psychologist rather than over-emphasising existing knowledge and skills.

 If due to disability you need support to access our selection procedure or feel that any aspect of our process would put you at a disadvantage, we will work with you to mitigate these issues and ensure that you are given a fair opportunity to show your potential.
 Please contact us and we can discuss your options.

-Our selection process may be subject to change for our 2021 round of selection, our procedure will be confirmed in September 2020.
-Please see our website for further details.
+Our selection process may be subject to change for our 2022 round of selection.
+Please see our website for further details , which will be confirmed in September/October 2021.
 The process may be conducted remotely or face-to-face.

 A formal interview is designed to explore candidates' strengths.
 Panels will include members of the course team, representatives from our Plymouth Consultative Group and practising clinical psychologists drawn from services across Devon and Cornwall.
-As part of the range of six interview questions, candidates will be invited to read and be prepared to discuss material sent prior to interview: these may include a clinical or research paper, a journal article, a research and/or clinical scenario.
+As part of the interview, candidates will be invited to read and be prepared to discuss material sent prior to interview: these may include a clinical or research paper, a journal article, a research and/or clinical scenario.
 There will be a focus on reflectivity, reflexivity, formulation, values and commitment to service user involvement.
-A second interview or a task will comprise the second part of the process for each candidate depending on restrictions that may be in place (to be confirmed on our website).
+There will then be a second interview or a task for each candidate depending on restrictions that may be in place (to be confirmed on our website).

 Candidates provide information regarding preferences of location between Cornwall and Plymouth and South Devon.
 We work together with our training partners to consider preferences however your placement location preferences cannot be guaranteed, and we ask you to take this into consideration when you apply for this course.
 You will be given opportunities to discuss this thoroughly with the team and trainees currently in all locations.
 Candidates are informed when the selection process is completed and are allocated their placement base at this time.